hnrazevedo/JSmask/README.md

 # JSmask
+Simple JS library for masks
-Bibliote simples para mascaras em JS
+#### Bibliote simples para mascaras em JS

 # Use
 Import the Script file into your page